 The Effect of Hydrogen Peroxide on Seed Germination

-Soak your seeds in a 3% hydrogen peroxide for 30 minutes.
+Soak your seeds in 3% hydrogen peroxide for 30 minutes.
 Rinse the seeds several times with water before planting and plant them as usual.
 Doing this breaks down the hard outer covering of the seeds and kills any pathogen present on them.
-This allows the seeds to absorb more oxygen, helping them sprout efficiently.
+This allows the seeds to absorb more oxygen, therefore helping them sprout efficiently.